Self repairing system

 Live self repair

 Live self-repair is in place self-repair plus there is not even the need to turn off active operation of the device (or active metamaterial).
-There is no need to turn of driving power or block freewheeling motion in e.g. mokels and infinitesimal bearings respectively.
+There is no need to turn of driving power or block freewheeling motion in e.g. mocles and infinitesimal bearings respectively.
 Self repair can be performed maximally continuously and incrementally.

 In place offline self-repair